Quantum field theory on curved manifolds: The Schwinger effect on manifolds

 Then, they are laminated using gauge transformations.
 The situation is quite similar to the moving frame in special relativity.
-Similarly, since the tangent space is also a local inertial system, the velocity (or $k$) is assumed to be negligible to account for the inertial vacuum {\it seen by the generated particle}.\footnote{In the Unruh effect, the vacuum is non-trivial when it is seen by the particle, not by someone else.
-Note that choosing a section of the observer (i.e, the inertial frame) does not kill the Lorentz symmetry of the theory.
-Similarly, the choice of the gauge in $U_i$ does not kill the gauge symmetry of the theory.} This changes the definition of the electric field $E_0$ in the equation since the original $E_0$ was defined for an observer in the laboratory.
+Similarly, since the tangent space is also a local inertial system, the velocity (or $k$) is assumed to be negligible to account for the inertial vacuum {\it seen by the generated particle}.
+This changes the definition of the electric field $E_0$ in the equation since the original $E_0$ was defined for an observer in the laboratory.
 Therefore, we denote the electric field in the equation described in the vicinity of the tangent space as $\hat{E}$ in the following calculations.
 Now we have defined everything in the vicinity of the contact point of the tangent space.
-Note that the ``decoupling'' of the equations performed above cannot be defined at the point of contact with the tangent space, as the non-diagonal element disappears from the matrix and the equations are already decoupled there.
+Note that the ``decoupling'' of the equations performed above cannot be defined at the point of contact with the tangent space, as the non-diagonal elements disappear from the matrix and the equations are already decoupled there.
 This shows that there is no mixing in the tangent space by definition.
 As discussed in the definition of manifolds, the Stokes phenomenon should be considered on an open set $U_i$ defined in a neighborhood of $p\in M$, and it is the physics around $p$ that is relevant for mixing solutions.
-Therefore, the Stokes phenomenon is considered here in a neighborhood where the point $\Delta=0$ is slightly avoided.
+Therefore, the Stokes phenomenon is considered here in a neighborhood.
 The above equations show that the real-time axis traverses the Stokes line in the vicinity of the tangent space on every $U_i$\cite{Matsuda:2023mzr}.
 See also Fig.\ref{fig_fig1}.